-- Fall: April 15
+- Fall: June 1

 - Spring: November 1

 - Summer: February 15

-Review all requirements for scholarship consideration and instructions to apply on the USF EA Administered Scholarships page.
-You can access the application by following the link for: STARS Online.
+You will need to review all requirements for scholarship consideration on the USF EA Administered Scholarships page (Links to an external site.).
+You can access this application by clicking on the following link: USF Education Abroad Scholarship Application (Links to an external site.)